Borax combo

-The Borax combo, also known by the informal brand names Blue Bliss and Pink Star, is a combination recreational and designer drug described as an MDMA-like entactogen.
+The Borax combo, also known as Borax molly and by informal brand names like Blue Bliss and Pink Star, is a combination recreational and designer drug with multiple components which is described as an MDMA-like entactogen.

 It is a mixture of the entactogen 5-MAPB or MDAI, the stimulant 2-fluoromethamphetamine (2-FMA), and the serotonergic psychedelic 5-MeO-MiPT or 4-HO-MET, all at specific fixed doses.
 Contrary to its name, the Borax combo does not contain or have anything to do with the substance borax.

 The Borax combo is anecdotally claimed to closely mimic the effects and "magic" of MDMA ("ecstasy").
 It also appears likely to produce serotonergic neurotoxicity similarly to MDMA.

-The combination was first described in 2014 and has received increasing forensic and scientific attention since then.
+The combination was first described by a user named Borax on the social media website Reddit by 2014 and has received increasing forensic and scientific attention since then.
 It has been encountered as a novel designer drug in the form of ecstasy-like pressed tablets under names like Blue Bliss and Pink Star.
-In addition, the Borax combo has received scientific interest due to its apparent ability to closely mimic the effects of MDMA.
+In addition, the Borax combo has received scientific interest from researchers like Matthew Baggott due to its apparent ability to closely mimic the effects of MDMA.